Underground Research Laboratory: Site selection and construction

 Whiteshell, built on top of the 1400 km2 2.6 BYa Lac du Bonnet batholith, was asked to find a suitable site.
-The criterion was that there was at least one square kilometer of partially exposed rock on the surface, that it had not previously been used for excavation, that there was power available, and that it was within reasonable distance of Whiteshell.
+The criterion was that there was at least one square kilometre of partially exposed rock on the surface, that it had not previously been used for excavation, that there was power available, and that it was within reasonable distance of Whiteshell.
 A total of eight sites were considered before one about 50 km northeast of Whiteshell was selected, part of the same batholith.

 Between 1980 and 1983 a series of seven deep boreholes and many smaller ones were made around the site to characterize it.
 The shaft surface site was built during 1982 and 1983, and the first major digging began on 12 May 1984.
 The first level, 240 Level, was completed in 1987, along with the secondary ventilation shaft.
 The main shaft was extended to 443 m deep by 1988, and the excavation of the 420 Level was completed in 1991.
-In total, 34,270 cubic meters were excavated for a total cost of about $40 million.
+In total, 34,270 cubic metres were excavated for a total cost of about $40 million.